-Ed grew up in Tottenham, North London, until his family moved to Ghana when he was eight.
+Ed grew up in Tottenham, North London, after his family moved to the UK from Ghana when he was eight.
 Despite friends owning pools he never learned to swim.
 "My mum’s approach to water safety was to stay away from it," he explains.
 "Eventually, I started to believe the stereotype that blacks don’t swim."
 Ed’s film highlights other hurdles through his interviews with friends.
 "I had a shoulder issue when I was younger."
 "It’s too expensive."
 "It’s difficult with my hair."
 "My skin goes all white afterwards."
 "My parents didn’t take me."
 "We had to focus on our studies."
 "Public pools are awful."
 "Our bone density is higher."

 These personal stories bring the facts to life.

 Black and ethnic minority groups are underrepresented when it comes to swimming.
 Sport England figures show 95% of black adults and 85% of black children in England don’t swim.
 Put differently, 87% of people who go swimming are white British; less than 2% are black.